-To discuss how this vision can strengthen conflict prevention and crisis management policies, UNESCO is organizing a High-level meeting and technical conference, in partnership with the European Union, and with the support from the Government of Flanders.
+To discuss how this vision can strengthen conflict prevention and crisis management policies, UNESCO organized on 9 and 10 June 2016 a High-level meeting and technical conference, in partnership with the European Union, and with the support from the Government of Flanders.

 Cultural Diplomacy, Protecting Cultural Rights in Protracted Crisis, Culture and Arts for Dialogue, Conflict Resolution and Stabilization, Culture for Recovery, Rehabilitation and Resilience, Working with Law Enforcement to Protect Cultural Property

 You can find the Proceedings here below and the Programme here.